cisco/cisco-network-puppet-module/README.md

 ##### `router_id`
 Router Identifier (ID) of the OSPF router VRF instance.
 Valid values are a string or the keyword 'default'.

+##### `bfd`
+Enables bfd on all the OSPF interfaces on this router.
+The individual interfaces can override this.
+Valid values are true, false or keyword 'default'

 ##### `default_metric`
 Specify the default Metric value.
 Valid values are an  integer or the keyword